Benitha-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tail -n 1 iacta >> iacta: duplicates the last line of the file iacta. find . -type f -name "*.js" -delete: deletes all the regular files (not the directories) with a .js extension. find . -type d -not -name '.' | wc -l: script that counts the number of directories and sub-directories in the current directory.
+tail -n 1 iacta >> iacta: duplicates the last line of the file iacta. find . -type f -name "*.js" -delete: deletes all the regular files (not the directories) with a .js extension. find . -type d -not -name '.' | wc -l: script that counts the number of directories and sub-directories in the current directory. ls -t1 | head -n 10: script that displays the 10 newest files in the current directory.